chmerdon/GradientRobustMultiPhysics.jl/README.md

 - export into csv files or vtk files (via [WriteVTK.jl](https://github.com/jipolanco/WriteVTK.jl))

-### Example
+### Minimal Example

 The following minimal example demonstrates how to setup a Poisson problem.
-More extensive examples can be found in the [documentation](https://chmerdon.github.io/GradientRobustMultiPhysics.jl/stable/index.html).

 ```julia
 using GradientRobustMultiPhysics